Today the ‘Vote100: A Lincolnshire View of Women’s Suffrage’ exhibition opens at Lincoln Central Library.

 July 2 2018 marks the 90th anniversary of the Equal Franchise Act, which gave women the same voting rights as men from the age of 21.

 December 14 2018 is the centenary of the first general election in which women could exercise their newly gained right to vote.

 BGU hosted a series of events in the lead up to the centenary on February 6 2018, on the day itself and throughout both 2017 and 2018.
 Lectures, debates, performances and more, including student-directed events, will all celebrate the important milestones.
 History, English Literature and Drama staff and students and BGU SU will be particularly active in supporting the various events.

 BGU was founded in 1862 as the Lincoln Diocesan Training School for Mistresses, and through much of its history was a college specialising in preparing young women for the teaching profession.

 ‘Equal opportunities for women in professional life was at the heart of BGU’s original purpose.
 The history of the University over more than a century and a half make it a fitting setting to celebrate 100 years of progress in electoral and political opportunities for women.’

-Dr Andrew Jackson, Head of School of Humanities, Bishop Grosseteste University
+Dr Andrew Jackson, Head of Research, Bishop Grosseteste University.

 9 February 2018 - Women into politics event at BGU Students’ Union (BGSU).
 The evening will include a debate on ‘who should sit on the iron throne’.
 Join a house, declare for your female leader, and argue her case with other Game of Thrones fans.
 Guest speakers include Lincoln MP Karen Lee, former BGSU President Becca Smith and BGSU Manager Abigail Rogers.